 – computer graphics compression;

-– security aspects that directly affect video and still-image coding (including watermarking techniques);
+– security aspects that directly affect video, speech, audio and signal coding (including watermarking techniques);

-– coordination of video and still-image coding matters not addressed in other audio/visual coding Questions with other ITU study groups and other bodies;
+– coordination of video, still-image, speech, audio and signal coding matters not addressed in other coding Questions with other ITU study groups and other bodies;

-– harmonization of video and still-image coding activities with other standard development organizations (SDOs);
+– harmonization of video, still-image, speech, audio and signal coding activities with other standard development organizations (SDOs);

+– enhancements to existing multimedia systems Recommendations including the addition of advanced audio and visual coding (e.g. ITU-T H.26x and G.72x extensions and beyond).

 Tasks

 Tasks include, but are not limited to:

+– development of extensions, additional profiles, and maintenance updates for ITU-T H.266 (VVC);

-– work towards development of a future video coding Recommendation with compression capability substantially beyond that of HEVC;
+– work towards development of a future video coding Recommendation with compression capability substantially beyond that of ITU-T H.266;

-– address needs for signal type identification for use with video and image coding Recommendations, including development and maintenance for H.273;
+– address needs for signal type identification for use with video and image coding Recommendations, including extensions and maintenance for ITU-T H.273;

-– develop one or more technical reports describing conversion and coding practices for support of high-dynamic range (HDR) and wide colour gamut (WCG) video content;

-– conformance and reference software development and maintenance for ITU-T H.264 and HEVC, including ITU-T H.264.1, H.264.2, H.265.1, and H.265.2;
+– conformance and reference software development and maintenance for ITU-T H.264 (AVC), ITU-T H.265 (HEVC), and H.266, including ITU-T H.264.1, H.264.2, H.265.1, H.265.2, and conformance testing and reference software for H.266 (H.266.1 and H.266.2);

 – development of guidelines for effective use of video and still-image compression coding technology;